tirlibibi17/excel-pq/PQ Template/README.md

 # A template for Power Query projects

-This includes a few things that can come in handy when working with Power Query
+This includes a few things that can come in handy when working with Power Query.

 ## A basic configuration parameter framework

-Function GetParam("key") return the associated value
+Function GetParam("key") returns the associated value.

 ## A few defined names that refer to the workbook's properties